priynkasingh/marketing-analytics/README.md

 I used pandas for data manipulation and pivot charts in excel for vizualisation purposes.
 All plots can be found in shown_ads.xlsx .

+# Files

+1. case_problem contains the Problem Statement
+2. case_solution contains the presentation describing the solution
+3. dataset.csv is the given dataset
+4. data_manipulation.ipython the jupyter notebook containing the data manipulation and feature engineering conducting analysis

 # Highlights

 1. Metrics for measuring performance were described.